Java Ultra-Lite Persistence (JULP)

 - Data Modification Sequence: when you modify many objects once, you can specify order of modification,

-for example you can specify to do DELETEs first, then UPDATEs, then INSERTs (any order)
+for example you can specify to do DELETEs first, then UPDATEs, then INSERTs (any order or skip any of them)

 ...